The Concept (song)

 "The Concept" is a song recorded by Scottish rock band Teenage Fanclub.
 The song was released on 21 October 1991 through Creation Records, as the second single from the band's third studio album Bandwagonesque.
 The song was written and sung by vocalist and guitarist Norman Blake.

-The song peaked at number 12 on Billboards Modern Rock Tracks chart in the USA, and at number 51 on the UK Singles Chart.
+The song peaked at number 12 on Billboards Modern Rock Tracks chart in the US, and at number 51 on the UK Singles Chart.

 Background

 The song lyrically centres on the object of the narrator's affection, a woman described in the song's opening lines: